-This SOP form for access to confined spaces is based on the EU-OSHA Standard Operating Procedure.
+This confined space entry checklist for access to confined spaces is based on the EU-OSHA standard operating procedure.

 In the military and defence, the safety of employees and the public is paramount.
 Regular safety inspections in numerous work areas are part of the daily work routine.
 Accordingly, the tasks where templates can be used in defence and military administration are manifold.
 Such job aids help personnel perform their work in a structured, efficient and reliable manner.